 Prevention: Practicing good hygiene by washing your hands before you touch your eyes, especially when wearing contact lenses, is important.
-While pink eye can be spread from person to person, herpes zoster and herpes simplex typically are not spread to the eye by person to person transmission.
+While pink eye can be spread from person to person, herpes zoster and herpes simplex typically are not spread to the eye by a person to person transmission.

 5. Corneal Dystrophies

 There are more than 20 different types of corneal dystrophies – each one affecting different parts of the cornea.
-With a corneal dystrophy, one or more pieces of the cornea’s regular clarity changes due to a shape change or an increase in cloudy-like material within the eye.
+With corneal dystrophy, one or more pieces of the cornea’s regular clarity changes due to a shape change or an increase in cloudy-like material within the eye.
 A dystrophy is typically inherited and can affect both eyes equally.
 Usually dystrophies progress gradually.

 Symptoms: Symptoms vary depending on the dystrophy.
 Some cause severe visual impairment, while others are discovered during regular checkups because they show little to no symptoms in the early stages.
 Still other dystrophies are periodic and cause pain from time to time but leave no permanent loss of vision.